Not sure how to set your restaurant’s roster? Just follow your customer.

 I was just at National Restaurant Show in Chicago, where Tanda was one of the exhibitors.
 It was quite an insightful four days, roaming around the show floor discovering the latest trends in the restaurant industry.
 At the same time, I got to chat with industry veterans that have been in the industry literally for 50 years.
 One of them shared with me this easy-to-implement method of rostering.

-He simply put: your roster should follow your customer.
+He simply put: your restaurant roster should follow your customer.
 According to him, the best way to properly roster is by charting your customer touch points from the moment they enter the restaurant down to when they leave the establishment.